gaurav-arun/ebay-alerts/README.md

 - SMTP Service

   - I choose a free and easy-to-configure solution - [Mailtrap](https://mailtrap.io/).
 It is also possible to setup local SMTP service using docker images like [inbucket](https://hub.docker.com/r/inbucket/inbucket/) or [Mailhog](https://hub.docker.com/r/mailhog/mailhog/).
 However, I felt that the HTML rendering capabilities of these solutions are very limited.
-I also like the HTML Check and Span Analysis features provided by `Mailtrap`.
+I also like the HTML Check and Spam Analysis features provided by `Mailtrap`.

 - `ebay_sdk`: I evaluated the publicly available [ebaysdk](https://github.com/timotheus/ebaysdk-python), but the interface and configuration were not easy to understand.
 Moreover, it relies on eBay's SOAP APIs and seems pretty outdated.
 So I decided to implement my version of `ebay_sdk` using eBay's REST APIs and only the required parts.